sufiyaanusmani/PNG-To-ICO-Converter/README.md

 # PNG To ICO Converter

-This program will convert .png image to .ico
+This program will convert .png image to .ico.
+Project is located in `./build/app.py'

-## Authors
+## Author

 - [@sufiyaanusmani](https://github.com/sufiyaanusmani)